jnjosh/jnjosh.com/content/now.md

 - Working at [Grubhub](https://www.grubhub.com) as a team lead on the Foundation team for the Diner facing iOS app.

-- Organizing [CocoaHeads](https://meetup.com/nscoderrtp).
-We are currently doing a bi-weekly meetup—A Swift Dinner—but I'm starting to think about restarting CocoaHeads.
+- Organizing [Triangle CocoaHeads](https://www.meetup.com/trianglecocoa/).
+We are currently doing a bi-weekly meetup—Swift Dinner.

-- Learning to play the guitar… again.
-When I was a teenager my Dad bought me a cheap Squier Stratocaster.
-I learned the Nirvana nevermind tabs and some others, then let it go dormant.
-This time I'm trying to actually learn to play the instrument.
+- Getting back into filmmaking and working on a couple projects with my friend [Aravind](https://Aravind.media).

-- Learning to Draw.
-This has taken a second seat to guitar, but I still try to draw at least once a day.
+- Following the [Marie Kondo] method and tidying up our house.
+It's been life changing so far and we've made a small dent in all the stuff we own that doesn't bring us joy.

-- (This is a [now page](http://nownownow.com/about), last updated on February 24, 2019)
+- (This is a [now page](http://nownownow.com/about), last updated on August 18, 2019)